leontabak/neighborhood/README.md

 The program makes use of the Bootstrap, JQuery, and Knockout libraries.

 The application is responsive.
-On a large screen, readers see a search bar at the top of the page, a vertical array of buttons on the left side of the page, and a map below the search bar and to the right of the buttons.
-On a small screen, readers see the search bar, group of buttons, and map one above the other.
+Readers see a search bar at the top of the page and a vertical array of buttons on the left side of the page over a map.

 Readers can:
 1) click on a marker on the map.
 One click causes